eibens/shill/README.md

 ## Usage

-An OpenAI API key with access to the Codex series is needed to use [shill].
+An OpenAI API key is needed to use [shill].
 Specify it by setting the `GPT3_API_KEY` environment variable.

 ```sh
 export GPT3_API_KEY="<your key>"